pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing.md

 4. When we call `can-i-deploy` the cross-contract validation process in Pactflow generates a `Verification Result` determining if the consumer consumes a valid subset of the provider contract.
 5. If that passes, we deploy the consumer and record the deployment via the `pact-broker record-deployment` command.

+### Terminology

+- **Consumer**: An application that makes use of the functionality or data from another application to do its job.
+For applications that use HTTP, the consumer is always the application that initiates the HTTP request (eg. the web front end), regardless of the direction of data flow.
+For applications that use queues, the consumer is the application that reads the message from the queue.

+- **Provider**: An application (often called a service) that provides functionality or data for other applications to use, often via an API.
+For applications that use HTTP, the provider is the application that returns the response.
+For applications that use queues, the provider (also called producer) is the application that writes the messages to the queue.

+- A **consumer contract** is a collection of interactions which describe how the Consumer expects the Provider to behave.
+Each Consumer will have its own unique consumer contract for each of its Providers.

+- A **provider contract** specifies the capability of the Provider.
+In this workshop, it will take the form of an OpenAPI document, but may be other formats such as a GraphQL schema, a SOAP XSD, a protobuf definition and so on.

+- **cross-contract validation** or **contract comparison**: the process by which Pactflow confirms that the consumer contract is a valid subset of a provider contract.
+For example, it will ensure that all request/responses defined in a pact file and valid resources and match the schemas in a provider OAS file.

 ## Contract support

 ### Pact